ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Introduction

-ASASSN-24fw (J2016 {\it Gaia} coordinates 07:05:18.97 +06:12:19.4), hereafter \jj, is a deep (4-magnitude) dimming event of a 13th magnitude, 1.4M$_{\odot}$ main-sequence star at 1 kpc from the Sun.
+ASASSN-24fw (J2016 {\it Gaia} coordinates 07:05:18.97 +06:12:19.4), hereafter \jj, is a deep (4-magnitude) dimming event of a 13th magnitude, 1.4$M_{\odot}$ main-sequence star at 1 kpc from the Sun.
 The event started in September 2024 \citep{joha24} and concluded in the end of May 2025, as we illustrate below.
-The event has some of the hallmarks of the long-sought gas-rich circumplanetary disks.
+The event has some of the hallmarks of the long-sought gas-rich circumsecondary disks.
 First, it is long-lasting, indicating origin in the outer stellar system and a large occulter size.
 Second, the lightcurve is smooth, in contrast to the rapid variability seen within the \citet{mama12} event, suggesting that the occulter in \jj\ is gas-rich.
 Finally, it is deep, indicating high optical depth and, again, a large geometric size of the occulter.
-The star shows an infrared excess in the pre-event WISE data, indicating that there is a circumstellar disk and therefore supporting the possibility of a gas-rich circumplanetary disk. \citet{nair24} analyzed historic Harvard plates and discovered two other events in 1937 and 1981, allowing them to determine the orbital period (44 years) and to predict the duration of the occultations (9 months).
+The star shows an infrared excess in the pre-event WISE data, indicating that there is a circumstellar disk and therefore supporting the possibility of a gas-rich circumsecondary disk. \citet{nair24} analyzed historic Harvard plates and discovered two other events in 1937 and 1981, allowing them to determine the orbital period (44 years) and to predict the duration of the occultations (9 months).

 Here we present follow-up observations of \jj\ and the measurements of the occulter parameters and physical conditions.
 In Section \ref{sec:pre} we summarize all pre-event data and discuss the star's evolutionary status.
 In Section \ref{sec:event} we describe our follow-up observations during the occultation.
 We model the system and discuss our results in Section \ref{sec:model} and we conclude in Section \ref{sec:conclusions}.
+An independent follow-up and analysis of \jj\ is presented in a simultaneous article by \citet{fore25}, and we briefly comment on their data and results in comparison to ours throughout the paper.
 Surface gravity in the $\log g$ values is given in cgs units (cm s$^{-2}$).
-All wavelengths are given in air, and all spectra are recalibrated to the air wavelengths and corrected to the heliocentric frame.
+All wavelengths are given in air in the heliocentric frame.
 All wavelengths of atomic and ionic transitions are from the NIST Atomic Spectra Database \citep{nist24}.